scikit-adaptation/skada-bench/data/phishing/readme.md

 Each feature vector was normalized to maintain unit-length.

-There are 4 domains: Books, DVDs, Electronics, and Kitchen appliances.

-Each domain has around 2000 samples belongs to 2 classes: positive or negative.
+There are 11055 samples with features of dimension 68.

 For reference, please refer to: